rusty-octopus/counting_sort/README.md

 6. Safety over performance
     * E.g. I'll check that no index is out of bounds, although this should only happen when a user uses the `cnt_sort_min_max` method with a too small maximum value and Rust panics when the index is out of bounds

+## Design decisions

+### Why DoubleEndedIterator

+* Why not Iterator?
+(Does a HashSet sort makes sense)?
+* Why not move out the elements? (potentially destroy the collection)
+  * Always return the vec unsorted or partially sorted?
+Strange since you expect it to be sorted

 ## Asymptotic performance

 1. Iterates all `n` elements and checks if this value is the new minimum value or maximum value